laithdarras/network-stack/Project3-Design.md

     - effectiveWindow = min(SEND_BUF_SIZE, remoteAdvWindow)
     - canSend = (lastByteSent - lastByteAcked) < effectiveWindow
 - So a fast sender cannot send past what the receiver says it can buffer.
+The send buffer and receive buffer needs to follow the

+- Congestion control, we need to incorporate ACK clocking, and counteract congestion with AIMD + Slow Start.

+Need to implement additionally:
+- State machine scenarios for closures, stop and wait, sending/receiving is done but still need to complete closing the connection. close the connection officially from state machine.
+- Need to implement the TCP states with an enum including all the states of a TCP connection